 - Do I have the expertise to underwrite/compare real estate on a deal-by-deal basis?

-- Do I have trust with a particular platform or sponsor?
+- Do I have trust in a particular platform or sponsor?

 - What’s my hold period?